sllam/comingle/comingle_runtime/README.md

 Documentations
 ==============

 Coming soon!
 Sorry, we are working on it now.
 For now, please visit https://github.com/sllam/comingle/tree/master/android_apps/CoMingleDragRacingRefined for an example on how to integrate CoMingle with your very own distributed Android app.
+Please also see Java Docs in the refined folder.